PhoneIn/docs/docs/InstallationGuide/setup_app.md

 The final step before you can finally use your Phonein device, is to tell it your doorphone system type, and doorbell number.

+The system type of your doorphone is usually written somewhere on the outdoor unit.
+The doorbell number is the number you have to type on the outdoor unit, to call your flat.
+If your system doesn't have a keypad, but a separate button for each flat, you can leave the doorbell number as 0.

 To set up your system type:
 1. Press the **Gear** icon to the right of the device to view the device settings.
 1. Press the arrow next to the **Base Station** tab.
 1. Choose your system type from the list.
+(If you don't find your system type here, please [contact us](mailto:contact@phonein.io)!)
 1. Press **Save**.

 To set up your doorbell number:
 1. Press the **Gear** icon to the right of the device to view the device settings.
 1. Press the arrow next to the **Flat number** tab.
-1. Type in your doorbell number (the number you type in on the basestation, when you want to ring your flat).
+1. Type in your doorbell number.
 1. Press **Save**.